espocrm/documentation/docs/administration/config-params.md

 # Config parameters

-Config parameters can be changed or added manaully in the file `data/config.php`.
+Config parameters can be changed or added manually in the file `data/config.php`.

+This is not a full list of params.
+Most of params available in admin UI are not listed here.

 ## List of parameters